Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 - `ordered_clusterset_means.txt`
 - `clusterset##.txt`

 Following script will draw the heatmap and save as `*.svg` files based on the default color scheme.
+Please check the svg files in `transition_genesets_output/` folder to check how they look.
 - `all_assign.svg`
 - `ordered_clusterset_means.svg`
 - `clusterset##.svg`
--

 **Running command:**
 ```
 - USAGE: draw_heatmap.sh [formatted_input_file] [max_value_of_cluster] [max_value_for_depicting_expreesions]